muydanny/backend-curriculum-site/module2/lessons/form_with.md

 Notice the **`data: {turbo: false}`** option. **You must include this option for your form to work properly with the `form_with` helper!**

 As of Rails 7, Rails uses Turbo as a form optimization tool.
 Turbo has many benefits, but it also introduces some quirks that are tricky to troubleshoot, especially when you're just starting to learn about forms.
-For simplicity, we are going to disabe Turbo whenever making a form in order to avoid these pesky issues.
+For simplicity, we are going to disable Turbo whenever making a form in order to avoid these pesky issues.

 In the above example, we are binding our form to a new Dog object `Dog.new`.
 While this works from a functionality standpoint, we don't ever want to be reaching from our views into our database, so, we would want our controller to send this object to our views: